 • Loss of income: If you’re a business owner and flooding shutters your operations, NFIP won’t compensate you for lost revenue.

-• Relocation expenses: Moving, storage, commuting costs while displaced?
+• Relocation expenses: Moving, storage, commuting costs, or additional living expenses while displaced?
 Also excluded.

 Flood insurance isn’t designed to pay for issues that stem from neglect or poor maintenance.
 That means if the damage is even partially your fault, the claim may be denied.